 As with the initial mortgage loan, a refinance requires a number of steps, including credit checks, underwriting, and possibly an appraisal.

 Typically, however, many homeowners start with an online search for the rates they qualify for.
-(A low average mortgage rate doesn’t necessarily translate to an individual offer—creditworthiness, debt-to-income ratio, income, and other factors similar to what’s required for an initial mortgage will matter.)
+(A lower average mortgage rate doesn’t necessarily translate to an individual offer—creditworthiness, debt-to-income ratio, income, and other factors similar to what’s required for an initial mortgage will matter.)

 • Loan term/type: Is the loan a 30-year fixed?
 A 15-year?
 Variable rate?
 The selected loan repayment terms are likely to affect the interest rate.